 Table 1.
 The NEC cycle forms in Chadic

-I have noted in this paper that Type A languages are common in Chadic; indeed, there are examples of Type A languages beyond those included herein.
+I have noted in this paper that Type A languages are common in Chadic; indeed, there are a fair number of examples of Type A languages beyond those included herein.
 Languages of this type are likely to exist for a considerable period of time due to the high level of productivity where the verbal negator applies to the existential predicate in a similar manner as it applies in negating other features of a clause.
-Given the period of time that this stage is likely to endure, it is understandable that there are several examples of this type.
+Because of the period of time that this stage is likely to endure, it is understandable that there are several examples of this type.
 There are also a number of examples of Type B, some of which (as in Mina) appear to be diachronically young.
 Due to the continued presence of a positive existential predicate, it is difficult to find languages that are purely Type B, as the Type A strategy endures.

 Given constraints on time and resources, I have not addressed every Chadic language, but from the available evidence, Type C certainly appears to be uncommon.
 Croft (1991: 18) observes that the rarity of this type “is due to the special status of the existential situation as a 'nonverbal' predication, and to the association of negation and emphasis.”
 Where this type does appear, it is unlikely to endure for long before a distinct existential form crops up alongside the negative existential-cum-verbal negator.

 Generally, it is more common to find evidence of variable stages in Chadic languages than non-variable stages, which is unsurprising given that languages are not restricted to any one stage of the NEC at a given time; as new methods for negating existential predicates emerge, old forms are not necessarily lost, though often become restricted to certain domains of speech.
 The B~C stage is perhaps the most interesting in that it sheds the most light on the functions of negation and negative existential predicates, particularly the issue of which domains of the grammar begin to make use of the negative existential to perform verbal functions.
 Among the languages included in this paper, relevant domains include pragmatic dependence and aspect.
 For instance, in Hdi, the negative existential is beginning to be used to code negative subjunctive in imperfective as well as negative imperfective in the indicative mood.
 In Gude, though a Type C language, the negative existential performs negation in all aspects, but completive aspect has an alternative strategy in the negative.
 Miestamo and van der Auwera (2011) find that the restriction of aspectual categories under negation is especially apparent in African languages, most notably those grouped in Nigeria (Niger-Congo, Nilo-Saharan and Chadic).
-There has been additional cross-linguistic evidence that certain aspects like perfective are less compatible with negation (e.g. Schmid 1980; Matthews 1990, though see Miestamo and van der Auwera 2011 for counter evidence).
+Additional cross-linguistic evidence suggests that certain aspects, such as perfective, are less compatible with negation (e.g. Schmid 1980; Matthews 1990, though see Miestamo and van der Auwera 2011 for counter evidence).
 The question of the relationship between negation and aspect, as well as the role of pragmatic dependence, merits future study in Chadic.

 6. EXISTENTIALS AS A SOURCE FOR VERBAL NEGATION